-It is no secret that maintaining the delicate balance between the site of unique cultural heritage, represented by the entire territory of the palace and the park of the Mikhailovskaya Dacha estate, and the construction of a modern campus comfortable for students and teachers is a difficult task.
-I am convinced that when we complete all stages of the construction, the result will satisfy not only our students and teachers.
-Building of this high-class campus is a unique project for Russia.
-In the long term, this experience can be replicated, and our solutions can be used in future projects for the development of SPbU and other universities of our country.
+It is no secret that maintaining the delicate balance between the site of unique cultural heritage, the entire territory of the palace and the park of the Mikhailovskaya Dacha estate, and the construction of a modern campus comfortable for students and teachers is a difficult task.
+I am convinced that when we complete all stages of the construction, the result will satisfy our students and teachers.
+Building this high-class campus is a unique project for Russia.
+In the long term, this experience can be replicated, and our solutions can be used in future projects for the development of St Petersburg University and other universities of our country.

 I.: What are the most interesting technological solutions that you would like to mention?

-I.: What other development projects does SPbU plan to carry out in the coming years?
+I.: What other development projects does St Petersburg University plan to carry out in the coming years?

 All these figures (i.e. that the cost of renovation and new construction would be three times higher) were, of course, not yet known to anyone in the early 2000s.
-But even then it was clear that the cost of construction work in this part of Peterhof would differ significantly from the renovation work on the palace estate and the new construction under conditions of height limitations.
+But even then, it was clear that the cost of construction work in this part of Peterhof would differ significantly from the renovation work on the palace estate and the new construction under conditions of height limitations.
 These arguments were voiced by the deans of social sciences and humanities faculties (the faculties of economics, law, psychology, and philology) at the meeting in the University holiday centre in Roshchino held to discuss that particular issue.
-The 2006 presentation of the project was made by the Dean of the Faculty of Management V.S.
-Katkalo and the Vice Rector for Administrative and Economic Affairs L.V.
+The 2006 presentation of the project was made by the Dean of the Faculty of Management, V.S.
+Katkalo, and the Vice-Rector for Administrative and Economic Affairs, L.V.
 Ognev.
 The objections voiced by the humanities faculties were ignored (see Minutes of the Rector’s Meeting held on 27 January 2014 (with Addendum 13 February 2015), clause 2).
 The deans of the social sciences faculties did not support them in their disagreement with the Rector.
 The deans of the humanities faculties also warned the entire University staff that such major targeted investments into the University budget would soon lead to the following situation: while the construction work in Mikhailovka was going on, the University would not be able to receive budgetary allocations for any other St Petersburg University facilities.
 At that time, for example, more than 36 per cent of the University buildings were in disrepair and more than 47 per cent of the University halls of residence required renovation.

 We cannot change history.
-But it is both possible and necessary to ensure that the modern infrastructure of the Mikhailovskaya Dacha campus would work to the benefit of the entire University!
+But it is both possible and necessary to ensure that the modern infrastructure of the Mikhailovskaya Dacha campus will work to the benefit of the entire University!